timklge/karoo-tilehunting/README.md

 If you are using a Karoo 3, you can use [Hammerhead's sideloading procedure](https://support.hammerhead.io/hc/en-us/articles/31576497036827-Companion-App-Sideloading) to install the app:

-1. Open the [releases page](https://github.com/timklge/karoo-tilehunting/releases) on your phone's browser, long-press the `app-release.apk` link and share it with the Hammerhead Companion app.
+1. Using the browser on your phone, long-press [this download link](https://github.com/timklge/karoo-tilehunting/releases/latest/download/app-release.apk) and share it with the Hammerhead Companion app.
 2. Your karoo should show an info screen about the app now.
 Press "Install".
 3. Open the app from the main menu and acknowledge the API usage note.
 4. Set up your data fields as desired.